BLOG

 BLOG CATEGORIES

-When it comes to grazing, there are so many different methods and methodologies that you can fall down a serious rabbit hole researching and trying to understand them all.
-And of course, that’s not factoring in the necessary switch in routine that has to happen during winter.
-Here in Wisconsin we get heavy snowfall during the colder months and as such, we can’t rely on stored forage, though we do all that we can to extend the grazing season each year.
+Here in Wisconsin we get heavy snowfall during the colder months and as such, we can’t rely on stockpiled forage in our pasture to feed our goats and sheep, though we do all that we can to extend the grazing season each year.
 Either way, in the winter we switch to feeding hay.

 What is bale grazing?